October 27, 2024

 Abu Simbel, no tourists

 We flew to Abu Simbel with two military aircraft as our escort and six of us saw the light enter deep into the Temple of Ramses at dawn the next morning.
 A year earlier, the crowd would have numbered more than 500.
-We also saw the then-recently restored Tomb of Nefertari, where tourists lucky enough to get a ticket could spend only ten minutes inside its magnificent space (carbon dioxide is the enemy).
+We also saw the then-recently restored Tomb of Nefertari, where tourists lucky enough to get a ticket could spend only ten minutes inside its magnificent space (carbon dioxide and water vapor from breathing are the enemy).
 We spent an hour inside its walls because we were the only visitors that day.

 Were we foolish to go?
 I can make the argument either way.
 Certainly, anyone with children under a certain age would have rightly been labeled narcissists or worse.
 And, as the letter clearly states, we could have shifted to a date when things were more settled.
 But we sensed this was an opportunity that would not come again, and we were right.
 Or, perhaps we were just very lucky.